What Does The Canadian Consumer Spending Downturn Mean For You?

 It’s no secret that Canadian consumers have started spending less in 2022.

-It’s also no secret that this trend looks like it will continue into 2023.
+It’s also no secret that this trend looks set to continue into 2023.

-Whether you’re unsure what this means for you, or looking to close or relocate your store amidst the financial uncertainty of the next year, we can help.
+Whether you’re unsure what this means for you or you’re looking to close or relocate your store amid next year’s financial uncertainty, we can help.

 Let’s take a look at what the consumer spending downturn could mean for your store, and what you can do to help your store survive.